-Environmental education for Lynchburg College students is enhanced by the use of the Center as a primary field site for a variety of School of Sciences courses.
+Environmental education for University of Lynchburg students is enhanced by the use of the Center as a primary field site for a variety of School of Sciences courses.

 For example, introductory biology, chemistry and environmental science classes average three on-site sessions per semester, serving roughly 200 students.